tau-dev/necc/README.md

 parameters, and then Necc shouldn't be requiring anything other than binutils and a standard library anymore.

-To build the project, set GLIBC\_DIR to the path containing your glibc's include directory (`/usr/lib/gcc/x86_64-pc-linux-gnu/13.2.1` on my machine) and run GNU `make`; the binaries are put into bin/.
+To build the project, set GLIBC\_DIR in the `config` file to the path containing your glibc's include directory (`/usr/lib/gcc/x86_64-pc-linux-gnu/13.2.1` on my machine) and run GNU `make`; the binaries are put into bin/.
 To execute the tests, run `make test`.

 ---